 Vendor-agnostic Shared Component Creation

 Shared API components are generally created to externalize and package shared reusable processes and routines across more than one API.
 For example, a reusable validation routine with complex business rules can be packaged into a shared component to be used by multiple APIs that rely on the same business rules and validation.
 In addition, to enable standard API response messaging, it is recommended to standardize exception and validation messages across all APIs for a given application.
 Error messages can be packaged into a shared component and for all API developers of an application to embed this component into their API projects.
-That way, whenever an API exception or validation error is raised within any API of the same application, a standard message is returned back to the API consumer.
+That way, whenever an API exception or validation error is raised within any API of the same application, a standard message is returned to the API consumer.

 There are common best practices to create shared components, package them and integrate as dependent modules or libraries into API development projects.
-In Java or Microsoft .NET projects, a shared component is a .jar dependency library (Java) or a .NET assembly (.NET).
+In Java a shared component is a .jar dependency library while in Microsoft a .NET assembly.
 Both language platforms have a similar approach to packaging and integrating shared components.

 In Java, using Maven, Gradle or Apache Ant, a shared component is packaged into a .jar file.
 That .jar file is then included as a dependency into any project that requires it.
-Maven, Gradle or Ant have specific instructions on how add a shared component into a project.
+Maven, Gradle or Ant have specific instructions on how to add a shared component into a project.
 For example, with Maven, it is simply listing the shared component as a dependency in the pom.xml file.

 In Microsoft.NET, packaging a project as an assembly and then adding that assembly file via NuGet or directly as a dependency reference in Visual Studio.NET is the best practice approach.